How do you implement a new recruitment strategy when you don't know where to start? Here's what you need to design a perfect plan for your workforce.

 The COVID-19 crisis impacts all of us – industries, businesses, and individuals – but each is facing different challenges.
 So, understanding how the labor market has changed during and after the outbreak is the first crucial step to update your recruitment strategy.

-To stay on top of the hiring trends, check out our Q1/2020 labor market update.
+To stay on top of the hiring trends, check out our latest Vietnam Salary Guide.

 Determine your new models